This Sundance Movie About Abortion Is The “Anti-Juno,” According To Its Director

 Advertisement

-Autumn’s first stop when she realizes she’s pregnant is her local pregnancy crisis center, which is eventually shown to have given her erroneous information.
+Autumn’s first stop when she realizes she’s pregnant is her local pregnancy crisis centre, which is eventually shown to have given her erroneous information.
 Why did you feel an important element to include?

 Was there anything that surprised you?